tomwhartung/seeourminds.com-bootstrap/doc/gallery_text-2-short_fields.md

 All fields are optional, but an image without at least a title is pretty meaningless.

+For consistency with other portraits, all short text fields should be populated with values consistent with the other galleries.

+The buttons on the image page are less important, and should be populated only if appropriate values are easily obtainable.

 # Specific Fields

-I will fill in most or all short descriptions, but **if you don't like what I put there or it is wrong, let me know.**
+For friends and family, I fill in most or all short descriptions, but **if you don't like what I put there or it is wrong, let me know.**

 ## Gallery Page and Image Page